losmicar/bselect/README.md

 //Get selected value (will return multiple values in csv format when multiple mode is enabled)
 $('#select-box').bselect("getSelected")

+//Get selected text (will return multiple values in csv format when multiple mode is enabled)
+$('#select-box').bselect("getSelectedText")

 //Apepnd new item
 $('#select-box').bselect("append", 12, "Paris")